smspillaz/reading/papers/dl/compositional/on_sample_efficiency_and_systematic_generalization_of_grounded_language_understanding_with_deep_learning.md

 ---
-title: On Sample Efficiency and Systematic Generalization of Grounded Language Understanding with Deep Learning (PhD Thesis, Bahdanau)
+title: "On Sample Efficiency and Systematic Generalization of Grounded Language Understanding with Deep Learning (PhD Thesis, Bahdanau)"
 ---